 Aside from the “couleur locale” of an Italian case, this case had incredibly much similarity with the case of Lucia de Berk.
 It has many similarities with quite a few other contested serial killer nurse cases, in various countries.
 According to a NetFlix series, in which a whole episode is devoted to Daniela, these horrific cases occur all the time.
-They are studied by criminologists and forensic psychologists who have compiled a list of “red flags” intended to help warn hospital authorities.
+They are studied by criminologists and forensic psychologists, who have compiled a list of “red flags” intended to help warn hospital authorities.
 The scientific term here is “health care serial killer”, or HCSK.
 One of the HCSK red flags is that you have psychiatric problems.
 Another is that your colleagues think you are really weird.
 Especially when your colleagues call you an angel of death, that’s a major red flag.
 The list goes on.
 These lists are developed in scientific publications in important mainstream journals, and the results are presented in textbooks used in university criminology teaching programs.
 Of course, you can only scientifically study convicted HCSKs.
 Your sources of data are newspaper reports, judges’ summings up, the prosecution’s final summary of the case.
 It is clear that these red flags are the things that convince judges and jurors to deliver a guilty verdict.
 These are the features that will first make you a suspect, which police investigators will look for, and which will convince the court and the public of your guilt.
+Amusingly, one of the side effects of the case of Lucia de Berk was contributing a number of entries to this list, for instance, the Stephen King horror murder novels she had at home which were even alleged to have been stolen from the library.
+Her conviction for the theft of several items still stands.
+As does Daniela’s: this means that Daniela is not eligible for compensation.
+In neither case was there any real proof of thefts.
 Amusingly, one of the side effects of the case of Lucia de Berk was contributing a number of entries to this list.
 Embarrassingly, her case had to be removed from the collections of known cases after 2011, and the criminologists and forensic psychologists also now mention that statistical evidence of many deaths during the shifts of a nurse is not actually a very good red flag.
 They have learnt something, too.

-Interesting is also the incidence of these cases: around 1 in a million hospital deaths per year, according to these researchers [reference!
-Check, how many whats per what?].
+Interesting is also the incidence of these cases: less than 1 in a million nurses killing multiple patients per year, according to these researchers.
 These are researchers who have the phenomenon of HCSKs as their life work, giving them opportunities to write lurid books on serial murder, appear in TV panels and TV documentaries explaining the terrible psychology of these modern-day witches, and to take the stand as prosecution witnesses.
 Now, that “base rate” is actually rather important, even if only known very roughly.
 It means that such crimes are very, very unusual.
 In the Netherlands, one might expect a handful of cases per century; maybe on average 100 deaths in a century.
 There are actually only about 100 murders altogether in the Netherlands per year.
 On the other hand, more than 1000 deaths every year are due to medical errors.
-That means that evidence against a nurse suspected of being a HCSK has to be incredibly strong, before it can convince a rational person that they have a new HCSK on their hands.
+That means that evidence against a nurse suspected of being a HCSK would be very strong indeed before it should convince a rational person that they have a new HCSK on their hands.
 Lawyers, judges, journalists and the public are unfortunately perhaps not rational persons.
-They are certainly not good with probability, and not good with Bayes’ theorem.
+They are certainly not good with probability, and not good with Bayes’ rule.
 (It is not allowed to be used in a UK criminal court, because judges have ruled that jurors cannot possibly understand it).